OWASP/www-policy/operational/privacy.md

 You are not required to create an account to read or contribute to a OWASP Site, except under rare circumstances.

 #### GPS & Other Location Technologies
-Some features we offer work better if we know what area you are in.

 If you consent, we can use GPS (and other technologies commonly used to determine location) to show you more relevant content.
 We keep information obtained by these technologies confidential, except as provided in this Policy.
-You can learn more by checking out the list of examples of how we use these technologies in our FAQ.

 #### Metadata
 Sometimes, we automatically receive location data from your device.
 For example, if you want to upload a photo, we may receive metadata, such as the place and time you took the photo, automatically from your device.
 Please be aware that, unlike location information collected using GPS signals described above, the default setting on your mobile device typically includes the metadata in your photo or video upload to the OWASP Sites.
 If you do not want metadata sent to us and made public at the time of your upload, please change your settings on your device.